ylecleach/labs/node-red/basic-labs/business-rules/README.md

 ## using Twitter + sentiment analysis + Watson Translate Language

 ## Overview
-Today, TV Series are mainstream, and it is very difficult to choose what will be your next TV Series based on the sentiment of people on twitter.
-This tutorial will show you how to build this tool using IBM Bluemix platform and you use the following technologies :
+Today, TV Series are more successful than movies, and new TV Series appears nearly every day.
+To help you to choose what will be your next TV series, we propose to build a Bluemix application called TV Series Finder, that will determine how next TV Series compares with your favorite ones, based on the people sentiment on Twitter.

+This tutorial will show you how to build application using IBM Bluemix platform and you will use the following technologies :
 - IBM Bluemix : the digital innovation platform.
 - Node-RED : an open source tool to develop Internet applications easily by wiring nodes that input/output flows from small devices (Internet of Things), APIs, many services.
 - IBM Business Rules for Bluemix : enables developers to spend less time recoding and testing when the business policy changes by keeping business logic separate from application logic